 We were each wrongfully convicted.
 We were each sentenced to death.

-Now, we travel the globe telling our stories and fighting for change.
+Now, we tell our stories and fight for change.
 Will you join us?

 In 1976, Shujaa Graham was framed for murder and sent to San Quentin's death row.
 Two high school students led the fight that won his freedom.

 Now, he is a staff member of Witness to Innocence and supports his fellow death row exonerees in the fight to abolish the death penalty.